numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 ### deploy stage

 **important**: In this step you will need a working Kubernetes cluster with Helm installed, then you will need to connect your cluster to gitlab.
 To do this you need to install an agent for Kubernetes in your cluster, go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps, the name of our Kubernetes cluster is `k8s-cluster`.
-For more information, see the official documentation [here] (https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).
+For more information, see the official documentation [here](https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).

 In our case we have created a **kubernetes cluster** that we have already connected to our Gitlab project